Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 FAFSA sections

-It’s not the most beautifully designed website (or paper form, for that matter), but it’s clear enough, and at each online step, a “help and hints” box pops up at the side, in case you need guidance.
-If you still have questions with any of the FAFSA sections or steps, ask your school’s college counselor, or call a college financial aid office.
+It’s not the most beautifully designed website, but it’s clear enough, and at each step online, a “Help and Hints” box pops up at the side in case you need guidance.
+If you still have questions with any of the FAFSA sections or steps, ask your school’s college counselor, or call your college's financial aid office.

 Colleges want to know if your parents support you or if you are an independent adult.
 The vast majority of high school students are considered dependent for college financial aid/FAFSA purposes.
 However, you’re generally considered an independent student if you are: